Licensing Terminology and Details

 was released and downloaded before your access to updates expired, for an

 indefinite time, as long as technically possible.

 Upgrade: To fit an existing perpetual license with longer access to updates (before or after the previous access period expires) or to convert it to a superior license type (e.g. a specialist license for WinHex to a license for X-Ways Forensics), which may extend the period of access to updates as well.
 If users wish to use a newer version of the software which is no longer covered by their access to updates, they need to upgrade their licenses with access for a longer time, i.e. pay for a new period of access to updates for those licenses.
-In that situation the new period is counted either from the date when that upgrade is purchased or, if the licenses currently still have access to updates, from the date when the current acess period will expire, whichever is later.
+The new period of access to updates is counted either from the date when that upgrade is purchased or, if the licenses currently still have access to updates, from the date when the current access period will expire, whichever is later!
 Upgrades are usually offered when you query your license status once you approach the end of your current access term and still after access to updates has expired.
 Upgrades with longer access to updates are much cheaper than brand new perpetual licenses.
 At the time of writing, if someone's access to updates for X-Ways Forensics has just expired, upgrading the license with 1 more year of access to updates is usually less than 26% of the current cost of a new license with 1 year access to updates.

 Renewal: Extending the validity of an annual/temporary/non-perpetual license.
 Such a renewal for X-Ways Forensics by 1 full year is usually offered during the last 2 months before the license expires, when you query your license status, with a discount compared to a brand new license, or at any later time.

 Technical support: Support contracts are not currently being offered by X-Ways.

 Version: Development state of the software identified by a number such as 1.2 or 15.0.
 The dot functions as a decimal point, i.e. 6.1 is newer than 6.09.